 Undeniably, the pandemic triggered significant changes.
 And to keep up with the changes, organizations have had to make considerable changes rapidly.
 Business existence and its success were dependent on how successfully these disruptions were mitigated through change.
 Learning and change go hand in hand.
 We cannot change without knowing how to do so.
 As such, L&D professionals’ role is to effectively prepare the workforce for upcoming changes and challenges.
 There were many shifts, but let me talk about the top 5 here:

 - More Digital & More Upskilling: As per published reports, 90% of surveyed executives reported are currently experiencing skill gaps or anticipating one.
 The pace of Automation, digital transformation, and changes in our working environments have accelerated the need to upskill and reskill.
 Research conducted with Fortune 500 CEOs establishes that 75% of long-term job success depends on people skills.
-In contrast, only 25% depends on technical knowledge.
+In contrast, only 25% depend on technical knowledge.
 The rising awareness of soft skills and their role in organizational success has led many companies to focus on improving them and is becoming key to organizational L&D efforts.
 Hard skills are relatively easy to learn – soft skills are more difficult.

 - Learning Agility: Time is the biggest challenge for learning adoption.
 Modern learners are short on attention spans and even shorter on time to spend on learning.
 For organizations, time to market matters.
 For IT companies, it is all about skilling to billing.
 As such, the speed of learning became critical at individual and organizational levels.
 L&D needs to adapt to just-in-time learning and learning-just-enough models to get the job done.
 With users lacking time to learn, these models will be a big factor in L&D’s success in any organization.
 Speed of learning will be a measurable and impactful KPI.